 Overview (Reporting Services)

 People use reports to communicate information, make decisions, and identify opportunities.
-Reporting Services is a server-based reporting platform that provides a full range of ready-to-use tools and services to help people throughout your organization create, deploy, manage, and use reports quickly and easily.
-With Reporting Services, you can retrieve data from relational, multidimensional, and XML-based data sources; publish reports that can be viewed in various formats; and centrally manage report security and subscriptions.
+SQL Server 2008 Reporting Services (SSRS) is a server-based reporting platform that provides a full range of ready-to-use tools and services to help people throughout your organization create, deploy, manage, and use reports quickly and easily.
+With SQL Server 2008 Reporting Services (SSRS), you can retrieve data from relational, multidimensional, and XML-based data sources; publish reports that can be viewed in various formats; and centrally manage report security and subscriptions.
 The reports that you create can be viewed over a Web-based connection or as part of a Microsoft Windows application or SharePoint site.

 Although Reporting Services integrates with other Microsoft technologies out-of-the-box, developers and third-party vendors can build components to support additional report output formats, delivery formats, authentication models, and data source types.
 The development and run-time architecture was purposely created in a modular design to support third-party extension and integration opportunities.